jameshaydon/futile/sketch.md

 ## Limits and Colimits

 Limits and colimits are defined using quivers too.
-If we want to define a sub of two objects `A` and `B`, we can use the quiver:
+If we want to define a sum of two objects `A` and `B`, we can use the quiver:
 ```
 (a, b)
 ```